 23. FAMILIARISATION PROGRAMME FOR INDEPENDENT DIRECTORS

-The Companys plant property equipments and stocks are adequately insured againstmajor risks.
+The Company's plant property equipments and stocks are adequately insured againstmajor risks.
 The Company has also taken Directors' and Officers' Liability InsurancePolicy to provide coverage against the liabilities arising on them.

 25. PARTICULARS OF EMPLOYEES

 i) Disclosures pertaining to remuneration and other details as required under Section197(12) of the Companies Act 2013 read with Rule 5(1) of the Companies (Appointment andRemuneration of Managerial Personnel) Rules 2014 are forming part of this report and isannexed as Annexure-4 to this Report.

 ii) The statement containing particulars of employees as required under Section 197(12)of the Companies Act 2013 read with Rule 5(2) and Rule 5 (3) of the Companies(Appointment and Remuneration of Managerial Personnel) Rules 2014 forms part of thisreport.
-However the said statement is not being sent along with this Annual Report to the members in line withthe provisions of Section 136 of the Companies Act 2013.
-The same is open for inspectionat the Registered Office of the Company.
+However the said statement is not being sent along with this Annual Report to themembers in line with the provisions of Section 136 of the Companies Act 2013.
+The same isopen for inspection at the Registered Office of the Company.
 Copies of this statement maybe obtained by the members by writing to the Company Secretary.

 (a) STATUTORY AUDITORS